Get unlimited access to hundreds of easy art videos and fun printables when you become a Kids Art Spot member!

 1. Make the Art Bot body

-Ensure the batteries are loaded into the holder correctly (this is VERY important – kids tend to have trouble with this step!)
+Next, ensure the batteries are loaded into the holder correctly (this is VERY important – kids tend to have trouble with this step!)

 2. Prepare the Art Bot motor

-– Press a piece of cut hot glue stick into the end of the hobby motor for a propeller.
+Then press a piece of cut hot glue stick into the end of the hobby motor for a propeller.

-– Attach the leads to the batteries.
+Attach the leads to the batteries.

-Now for the FUN bit!
 Turn on the motor and make sure it works (if not, check your batteries are inserted correctly).

 3. Decorate the Art Bot

-– Create a breast plate (control panel) using cardboard, then tape it and add it to the front.
+Create a breast plate (control panel) using cardboard, then tape it and add it to the front.
 Arms can be added by poking wire through the paper cup and decorating these.

-There really is no limit as to how kids can decorate their Art Bots – as long as the decorations don’t interfere with the propeller.
+There really is no limit as to how kids can decorate their Art Bots, as long as the decorations don’t interfere with the propeller.

 4. Let your Art Bot loose on some paper!